cunilog/cunilog/readme.md

 It is prepared for Linux but neither builds nor works.
 Some preparational work has been done for MacOS but it won't build and certainly won't work either.

-Once it builds and works on Linux it will most likely also build and work on Android.
+Once it builds and works on Linux it will most likely also build for and work on Android.

 ## How to build Cunilog